-Left-arm pace bowler Reece Topley has rejected Sussex’s offer of a long-term contract, three months after joining the county.
+Left-arm pace bowler Reece Topley has rejected the offer of a long-term contract from Sussex, three months after joining the county.

 Topley, who was without a county at the start of the summer, has made the decision to ply his trade elsewhere.

 In a statement issued by the south-coast club, they said: “As a free agent and following back surgery, the 25-year old was helped back to fitness by Sussex’s medical and coaching staff earlier this year.

 “Despite a subsequent successful return to first-team action that saw the left-arm seamer play his first T20 Blast and Championship matches since the 2017 season, Reece has decided that his future lies elsewhere.